google/skia/site/user/api/SkPaint_Reference.md

 bool isDevKernText() const
 </pre>

-Returns if character spacing may be adjusted by the hinting difference.
+returns true if <a href="SkPaint_Reference#Full_Hinting_Spacing">Full Hinting Spacing</a> is setReturns if character spacing may be adjusted by the hinting difference.

 Equivalent to <a href="#SkPaint_getFlags">getFlags</a> masked with <a href="#SkPaint_kDevKernText_Flag">kDevKernText Flag</a>.